ministryofjustice/moj-frontend/docs/components/alert.md

 The success banner can be used to show that something has:

 - been uploaded or added, such as a file or record
-- changed status, for example it's been allocated to a person or moved to another stage in an application process
+- changed status, for example allocated to someone or moved to another stage in an application process
 - been cancelled, deleted or another type of destructive action
 - been changed or deleted from a table using the [multi-select component](https://design-patterns.service.justice.gov.uk/components/multi-select/)